From Retrieval to Reasoning: Enhancing HippoRAG with Graph-Based Semantics

 How an ontology-based knowledge graph boosts the multi-hop Q&A accuracy of one of the leading schemaless GraphRAG systems

 Retrieval Augmented Generation (RAG) has become the standard for grounding large language models (LLMs) in proprietary data.
-However, as we push RAG systems into more complex domains, we see that standard RAG and GraphRAG solutions are not sufficient.
+However, as we push RAG systems into more complex domains, we also see the limitations of such solutions.

 Standard RAG relies heavily on vector similarity search.
 While efficient, it suffers from a fundamental “tunnel vision”: it retrieves chunks based on semantic proximity to the query, but often fails to “connect the dots” across disjointed pieces of information.
 It struggles with multi-hop reasoning, where the answer lies in the relationship between two distant documents, not in the documents most similar to the initial question.